OfficeDev/teams-toolkit-samples/templates/notification-restify-js/README.md

 ### Step 1: Customize the trigger point from event source

-By default Teams Toolkit scaffolds a single `restify` entry point in `src/index.js`.
+By default Teams Toolkit scaffolds a single `express` entry point in `src/index.js`.
 When a HTTP request is sent to this entry point, the default implementation sends a hard-coded Adaptive Card to Teams.
 You can customize this behavior by customizing `src/index.js`.
 A typical implementation might make an API call to retrieve some events and/or data, and then send an Adaptive Card as appropriate.

 You can also add additional triggers by: